joncoop/odin/README.md

 ## To do

 ### for v1.0
-- 0.7.0 Add button styling
-- 0.8.0 Add responsive navigation elements
+- 0.7.0 Add responsive navigation elements
-- 0.9.0 Add 'sticky' features for header and footer elements
+- 0.8.0 Add 'sticky' features for header and footer elements
+- 0.9.0 Add button styling
+- 0.9.1 Use some flex magic to avoid using padding for gutters (hopefully)
-- 0.9.1 General code cleanup, clean up color palette, styling tweaks, document the CSS really nicely
+- 0.9.2 General code cleanup, clean up color palette, minor styling tweaks
+- 0.9.3 Document the CSS really nicely
 - 1.0.0 Release unminimized in src folder, minimized in dist

 ### for v1.1